k4u5h4L/FinalVinyl/README.md

 -   Run the server using npm.

 ```
-npm run devStart
+npm run dev
 ```

-You should have the development server up and running.
+You should have the development server up and running at [localhost:3000](http://localhost:3000).

 ### Note: